zhenglab-PKU/DEPICT/README.md

 `--yaml`: Specifies the training configuration file.
 The file can be modified to change training hyperparameters.

+`--fold`: Specifies the training strategy.
+Set to `-1` to perform five-fold cross-validation using folds 1–5.
+Set to `6` to train the final model using the entire dataset without cross-validation or an independent test set.

 ## Training Output

 The trained model will be saved automatically: